isRadata/PhilzCoffeeData/README.md

   1. Contact Philz App to retrieve user data through the CCPA.
       Here are the steps to request your data through the app:
           More > Legal > Privacy Policy > Scroll down to 'Requests' Using these steps, any active Philz App user in California can request the data that the Philz app collects.
+The raw data set is uploaded in this repo.

   2. Data Cleaning
-      After recieving the Philz App data, the first step was to understand the formatting and structure of the dataset.
-This is not a live database, but rather a         static dataset that is shared as a .csv file.
+      After recieving the Philz App data, the first step was to tidy the dataset in a usable format.
+The R code used to tidy the data is included in this repo.

-      Data structure:

   4.